 Travel insurance covers both costs and losses related to traveling.
-It can be useful protection for those traveling domestically or abroad, for a single trip or long-term travel.
+It can be useful protection for those traveling domestically or abroad for a single trip or long-term travel.

 What Is Travel Insurance and What Does It Cover?

 Travel insurance covers travel costs if you need to cancel your trip or encounter any roadblocks during your travels.
-There are several types of coverage, but the main categories are for costs related to trip cancellation or interruption, baggage and personal goods, and medical expenses.
+There are several types of coverage, but the main categories are costs related to trip cancellation or interruption, baggage and personal goods, and medical expenses.

-Travel insurance covers prepaid, non-refundable costs if they occur during the effective dates of your plan.
-This means that the coverage for Trip Cancellation will be effective starting the day after your plan payment and enrollment form are received, also known as your deposit date.
+Travel insurance covers prepaid, nonrefundable costs if they occur during the effective dates of your plan.
+This means that the coverage for trip cancellation will be effective starting the day after your plan payment and enrollment form are received, also known as your deposit date.

 All other coverage will begin on your departure date.
-This means coverage caused be your trip being delayed, loss of baggage and personal goods, and medical expenses starts the day you leave until the day you return.
+This means coverage caused by your trip being delayed, loss of baggage and personal goods, and medical expenses starts the day you leave until the day you return.